Artigas81/Artigas81.github.io/index.md

    }
 </style>

-I'm a Tenure-track Associate Professor at [Universitat Rovira i Virgili](http://www.urv.cat/en/) (Tarragona, Spain) in the Department of Computer Engineering and Maths. <br />
+I'm a tenure-track associate professor at [Universitat Rovira i Virgili](http://www.urv.cat/en/) (Tarragona, Spain) in the Department of Computer Engineering and Maths. <br />

-I obtained his Ph.D. degree in 2009 with European Mention at UPF (Barcelona, Spain).
-During my PhD, I also worked at EPFL (Switzerland).
-In 2009, I joined the Universitat Rovira i Virgili, Department of Computer Engineering and Maths as an assistant professor. <br />
+I obtained my Ph.D. degree in 2009 with European Mention at [UPF](https://www.upf.edu/en/) (Barcelona, Spain).
+During my PhD, I also worked at [LSIR Group, EPFL](http://lsir.epfl.ch/group/) (Switzerland).
+In 2009, I joined the [Universitat Rovira i Virgili](http://www.urv.cat/en/), Department of Computer Engineering and Maths as an assistant professor. <br />

 I received the Best Paper Award from IEEE LCN'07 and Best Dataset Award from ACM IMC'15.
 He has participated in several research projects such as IOStack, CloudSpaces, IST-POPEYE, PLANET, P2PGRID, DELFIN and REALCloud.
 He has coauthored more than 60 papers published on international journals and conference proceedings.